GeoffB6000/Geoff-s-Notes/Six_poems_presentation.md

 ![blank](white_space.png)
 ## "Thesis"
 While Knipe is best known as a cut paper artist, her collection of *Six Narrative Poems* deserves critical attention for its interaction with Liverpool's history in 1787, a year in which anti-slavery sentiment in Liverpool crystallized in the form of the Society for Effecting the Abolition of the Slave Trade.
+Knipe's poem "Atomboka and omaza" enters the conversation by providing an emotional appeal against slavery.
+Knipe's condemnation of the slave trade through this poem is likely a factor in the appearance of several abolitionists on *Six Narrative Poems*' subscription list.

 ![preface](Knipe_preface.png)